ds

 Entry requirements:

-A strong foundation for this course can be obtained through our Winter school courses Introduction to R and Introduction to Python or our Summer school course Data Science: Statistical Programming with R (Course code S24)
+A strong foundation for this course can be obtained through our winter courses Introduction to R and Introduction to Python or our summer course Data Science: Statistical Programming with R (Course code S24).

 Teaching methods/learning formats